 Albemarle Neighborhood Association Meeting

-Enter the synagogue via the ramp on E. 5th Street and take the stairs or the wheelchair-accessible elevator down to the Hanid Room.
+Enter the synagogue via the ramp on E. 5th Street.
+Use the stairs or the wheelchair-accessible elevator to go downstairs to the Hanid Room.

 About Albemarle Neighborhood Association

-Albemarle Neighborhood Association (ANA), the oldest neighborhood association in Brooklyn, has worked since its founding in 1973 to advance Kensington's quality of life.
-Its meetings are open to the public and provide a place for Kensington's residents to address safety, security, and quality of life issues.
+Albemarle Neighborhood Association (ANA) is the oldest neighborhood association in Brooklyn.
+Since its founding in 1973, it has worked to advance Kensington's quality of life.
+ANA's meetings are free and are open to the public.
+They provide a place for Kensington's residents to address safety, security, and quality of life issues.

-New members are welcome to join, strengthening ANA's impact.
-Membership is open to everyone who resides in or owns a business in the area ANA that serves:
+New members are welcome to join.
+This strengthens ANA's impact.
+Membership is open to everyone who resides in or owns a business in the geographic area ANA that serves:

-- north: the north side of Caton Avenue
+- northern border: the north side of Caton Avenue

-- south: the south side of Beverley Road
+- southern border: the south side of Beverley Road

-- west: the west side of McDonald Avenue
+- western border: the west side of McDonald Avenue

-- east: the east side of Ocean Parkway
+- eastern border: the east side of Ocean Parkway

-For an individual or a family, membership costs $20 per year.
+An individual or family membership costs $20 per year.
 Associate Membership dues for business owners cost $25 per year.

 Meetings are held in March, April, May, June, September, October, and November.